 Now, observe if the issue “DNS server not authorities for zone” got fixed or not.
 If it persists, go to the next section Advanced Troubleshooting.

-Step to Fix DNS Server Not Authoritative For Zone
+Step To Fix DNS Server Not Authoritative For Zone Error

 If the above doesn’t work, no need to worry one of the following methods will surely work for you.
 In minor cases system file checker is enough to fix “DNS server not authorities for zone”.
 Moreover, the re-installation of the window may have to be done to fix it.
 Make sure, you follow the order of solutions provided here.
 Let’s start with our first method.